amabdulr/CNWG/ReviewYourChunks.md

   - Use the **plural form of the subject**, if it exists.
 If plural form does not exist, use **singular form of the subject**.
   - Use **third person**.
   - Use **sentence case**.
-  - **Do not include** phrases such as “what is”, “introduction”, “about”, “overview”, or “definition of”.
+  - **Do not include** phrases such as "what is", "introduction", "about", "overview", or "definition of".
-  - **Avoid words ending in “-ing”**, such as “understanding” or “monitoring”.
+  - **Avoid words ending in "-ing"**, such as "understanding" or "monitoring".

 ---